The Heart of the Matter: Plot summary

 Throughout the novel the oppressive nature of the climate is a major backdrop.
 The heat and humidity act as weakening factors.

 Scobie is passed over for promotion to commissioner, which upsets Louise both for her personal ambition and her hope that the local British community will begin to accept her.
 Louise asks Scobie if she can go to live in South Africa to escape a life she hates.

 At the same time, a new inspector, named Wilson, arrives in the town.
 He is priggish and socially inept, and hides his passion for poetry for fear of ostracism by his colleagues.
 He and Louise strike up a friendship, which Wilson mistakes for love.
 Wilson rooms with another colleague named Harris, who has created a sport for himself of killing the cockroaches that appear in his room each night.
 He invites Wilson to join him, but in the first match, they end up quarrelling over the rules of engagement.

 One of Scobie's duties is to lead the inspections of local passenger ships, particularly looking for smuggled diamonds, a needle-in-a-haystack problem that never yields results.
 A Portuguese ship, the Esperança (the Portuguese word for 'hope'), comes into port, and a disgruntled steward reveals the location of a letter hidden in the captain's quarters.
-Scobie finds it, and because it is addressed to someone in Germany, he confiscates as it might contain secret codes and clandestine information.
-The captain says it's a letter to his daughter and begs Scobie to forget the incident, offering him a bribe of one hundred pounds when he learns that they share the Catholic faith.
+Scobie finds it, and because it is addressed to someone in Germany, he confiscates it, as it might contain secret codes and clandestine information.
+The captain says it is a letter to his daughter and begs Scobie to forget the incident, offering him a bribe of one hundred pounds when he learns that they share the Catholic faith.
 Scobie declines the bribe and takes the letter, but having opened and read it—contrary to regulations—and finding it innocuous, he decides not to submit it to higher authorities, and burns it.